 Certified Clinical Thermographers perform every thermogram at Insight Thermography of Oklahoma.

 The thermographers at Insight have undergone intensive training to be able to provide the best thermal imaging service available.

 A Medical Doctor with extensive training and certification as a Thermologist will interpret your thermogram.
-He or she will read the images and make follow up suggestions based on what is observed.
+He or she reads the images and makes follow up suggestions based on what is observed.

 Where Do I Go for a Thermogram/Where is Thermography Available?

 Insight also offers thermography at various places within the OKC metro, so do not hesitate to contact Erin and Mandi at Insight (405) 306-6340 if you’d like to set up an appointment or have any questions.